SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 > > ## Solution
 > >
 1. Select `weight_grams` column.
-2. Click the `Sort` button on the Data tab from the top level menu in Excel.
+2. Click the `Sort` button on the Data tab from the top level menu in Excel (in LibreOffice select the `Data` menu and then select `Sort`.
     ![Image of sort button](../fig/sort-button.png)
     Note that in older versions of Excel you may get just the `Sort` button without the drop-down menu, followed by a pop up window to specify the column you want to sort and the sort order (shown in figure below).